mcdemarco/dotgraph/snowstick/README.md

 In certain cases, such as Twine 1 stories and other stories without IFID, SnowStick will need to be cleared between stories.
 To read more than one such story at a time, use a different browser for each story (*e.g.,* Chrome vs. Brave).
 (This is not a concern for Twine 2 stories that have distinct IFIDs.)

+The total passage count includes special and unreachable passages, so you may not hit 100%.

 ## ToDo

 It would be nice to validate the current read/leaf lists against the full passage list (in case passage names change), but that could slow things down and should perhaps be a separate mode.